Chapter 23: On a Runaway Train to Certain Doom

 Back in Shinra HQ, President Shinra is making the laughable suggestion that it’s “a bit bright outside.”
 I can’t get over this, it’s so stupid!

-Martial Arts (Male) calls in again saying his pair made it through, so you’re actually behind at this point.
-Ririn’s been doing perfectly, so this line isn’t meant to be a measure of your performance or anything.
-After this frankly unremarkable moment, we hit a “to be continued!”
+Martial Arts (Male) calls in again, saying his pair made it through, so you’re actually behind at this point.
+Ririn’s been doing perfectly, so this line can’t be meant to be a measure of your performance or anything.
+After this frankly unremarkable aside, we hit a “To Be Continued!”
 Thankfully, Ririn’s picks up with Chapter 23-2 immediately.
-From here on out, we’re done with the maze half of the final dungeon, and on to the combat half.
+From here on out, we’re done with the maze-half of the final dungeon, and on to the combat-half.
 We get started by walking straight into a pair of Behemoths.
 The Turks split up, and Ririn actually has to fight a boss close to Shotgun’s level for once.
 The Behemoths kick up dirt for an attack instead of animating, and it’s all a bit janky.
 The devs were probably putting all their money into the final boss.
 After the battle, the two Turks talk about how if they save the world, the company will have to keep the Turks around.
 Oh yes, this is definitely where Shotgun’s nascent redemption arc should be going: convince Shinra to keep the Turks around to enforce Shinra policy.
 Great job, fuckers.

 At this point, Behemoths arrive from behind and Shotgun is forced to leave Juget behind to defend the rear.
 The same is happening with other teams – we see Rod (Male) and Cissnei split up for similar reasons, for example.
 Unfortunately, Shotgun has barely gotten away when she runs into a King Behemoth, as is traditional.
 This one can cast Meteor in addition to its lunge attacks, but doesn’t look like all that awful a fight.

-After ignoring one last teleporter (seeing as how this half of the dungeon isn’t a maze, this lone teleporter really has my interest – what’s in the room around it?), Shotgun discovers that she’s actually caught up to Fuhito.
+After ignoring one last teleporter (seeing as how this half of the dungeon isn’t a maze, this lone teleporter really has my interest – what’s it do?), Shotgun discovers that she’s actually caught up to Fuhito.
 Fuhito decides to thank Shotgun, saying “Zirconiade could never have been summoned without your efforts.”
 Ugh, dude, don’t try to make this a “the player was my puppet all along” ploy!
-Besides it being a tired cliché, I think AVALANCHE had it mostly covered, give yourself some evil credit!
-Fuhito nearly gets a shot off on Shotgun, but she’s rescued at the last moment by Sears, who, shock of all shocks, is back at full health.
-Shotgun even asks how it happened and we don’t get an explanation – unless we’re supposed to believe his wounds up and closed thanks to the power of duty (duty to Elfé, in this case).
+Besides it being a tired cliché, I think AVALANCHE had it mostly covered, so give yourself some evil credit!
+Fuhito nearly gets a shot off on Shotgun, but she’s rescued at the last moment by Sears, who, shock of all shocks, is alive and back at full health.
+Shotgun even asks how it happened and we don’t get an explanation – unless we’re supposed to believe his wounds up and closed thanks to The Power of Duty (duty to Elfé, in this case), which at this point doesn’t seem off-base for this script and its themes.

 Sears reveals that he managed to save Juget from the Behemoths, though we won’t see her again, so I assume she’s too exhausted to continue.
 The two of them continue to chat as Fuhito… just… watches?
 Sears relates an entire conversation he had with Elfé before she met up with her father and everything, and Fuhito just sits and stares!
 One detail in this speech is that Sears only stayed with AVALANCHE out of loyalty to Elfé.
 Huh, and Elfé only stayed with AVALANCHE out of loyalty to its members.
-Is Fuhito the only genuine environmentalist in this enviro-terror group?
+Is Mr. “Wipe Out All Life on Earth” the closest thing we have to a genuine environmentalist in this enviro-terror group?
 For real?

-After the chat, the two of them fight Fuhito, but aren’t able to break through his inexplicably-acquired invincibility (at least this time you can blame the materia!).
+After the chat, the two of them fight Fuhito, but aren’t able to break through his inexplicably-acquired invincibility (at least this time you can blame Elfé’s super-materia for the invincibility!).
 His damage reduction is a little weaker this time, and he seems to die after the fight.
-Sure he has.
+Sure he has!
 I absolutely believe this, just like every other time a final boss has acted like this.
 It’s 100% reliable!

 Back on the highway, the standoff between the grunts and Tseng’s group is suddenly broken when word comes in that the President has changed his mind and the Turk’s punishment will be “suspended.”
-It’s suggested that Rufus is the one responsible for this shift.
+It’s suggested that Rufus is the one responsible for this shift in attitude.
 Unfortunately, there are terms: Verdot and Elfé have to be turned over.
 Tseng fakes out that he’s going to resist, but after a moment, turns on his boss.
 This is obviously a fake-out in its own right, so why did he risk everyone’s lives pretending otherwise for a few seconds?
-He opens fire on Elfé and Verdot, and appears to kill them.
+He opens fire on Elfé and Verdot and appears to kill them.
 You won’t be surprised in the slightest to learn (in the next chapter) that Tseng is just faking their deaths, but how he’s doing it without their cooperation is unclear (they didn’t have time to prep!).
-It’s a little heartbreaking that Verdot, probably overcome by his daughter’s apparent death, doesn’t seem to catch on that Tseng is pulling a fast one, and tells Tseng he’s doing the right thing for the company.
+It’s a little heartbreaking that Verdot, probably overcome by his daughter’s apparent death, doesn’t seem to catch on that Tseng is pulling a fast one as he passes out, thinking he’s dying, and tells Tseng he’s doing the right thing for the company.
 Oh yes, very reassuring.
 You know, shit like this loosely implies the devs were aware of their hypocritical message, but do they follow through on it?
 They do not.

 The chapter ends here.